Shatha121/UNIT-PROJECT-1/README.md

 #### As a admin I should be able to do the following :
 - Register / Login (with access code) .
 - Create missions (title, description, answer) .
-- View all usersand their roles .
+- View all users and their roles .
 - Promote members to admins .
 - Review all submitted/completed missions.